Pokemon-PythonRed/Pokemon-PythonRed/README.md

 First, you need to have `Python` installed, obviously.
 If this isn't already done, you can find the insaller [here](https://sdassq-my.sharepoint.com/:u:/g/personal/ba004629_bac_qld_edu_au/ESCL5J4RZcFLrzRbpcnyy6EBjn22m7ZuFJQMH7HiIW0XFw?e=cFyr1g) (v3.6.8).
 This should also install `pip` which is required in the next step.

-Next, you need to individually run the following commands to install dependencies (run in Command Line, not `Python`):
+Next, you need to open Command Prompt (or another Command Line) and _individually_ run the following commands to install dependencies:

-> `pip install playsound`
+`pip install playsound`

-> `pip install pygame`
+`pip install pygame`

 When that's all done, to download the game, please see [Releases](https://github.com/TurnipGuy30/Pokemon-PythonRed/releases)!

 ### Important Notes:

 * This is not meant to be a perfect recreation of _Pokémon Red_.
 It’s just a test of my own coding skills.
 So basically, if you’re looking to play _Pokémon Red_ on PC, you can find an emulator.
 * Throughout this process, I will only be able to refer to online resources.
 This is because I want to limit myself to specific conditions that I can’t fully explain.
-One of these conditions is I can’t access the official game (or related ROMs).
+One of these conditions is I can’t access the official game.
 * This is my first GitHub project, and I’m not very acquainted to its features and capabilities.
+* I've only recently learnt Markdown, specifically for this project.

 Summary: **_Don’t Judge_!**